Finding Pareto frontier for one-sided matching: Introduction

 These considerations motivate a shift: instead of just finding a Pareto-efficient assignment, we characterize the \textit{Pareto-efficient frontier}—the set of all PO assignments.
 By explicitly computing or succinctly representing this set, we create a principled basis for secondary optimizations.
 Once the PO frontier is identified, designers can choose those outcomes from this set that guarantee additional criteria, such as welfare maximization and fairness.

+Note that finding the entire Pareto frontier is output-exponential.
+Finding the complete set of all Pareto-optimal matchings is an enumeration problem.
+In the absolute worst case, every possible allocation could be Pareto optimal.
+Because the output size can be factorial of the number of agents, the total time required to list all solutions is exponential in the input size.

-\textbf{Our contributions} \begin{itemize} \item We propose a new algorithm to compute the Pareto-efficient frontier (the set of all possible Pareto-optimal one-sided matchings). \item We theoretically analyze the proposed algorithm, establishing its guarantees, including correctness and reduced computational complexity. \item We empirically evaluate the algorithm on synthetically generated data to quantify the reduction in computational complexity relative to a brute-force algorithm. \end{itemize}
+\textbf{Our contributions} \begin{itemize} \item We propose a new algorithm to compute the Pareto-efficient frontier. \item We theoretically analyze the proposed algorithm, establishing its guarantees, including correctness and reduced computational complexity. \item We empirically evaluate the algorithm on synthetically generated data to quantify the reduction in computational complexity relative to a brute-force algorithm. \end{itemize}